 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Women of all ages shave and wax to enjoy smooth, hair-free legs, armpits, faces and bikini lines.
-Men shave and wax to sport smooth and hairless chests and backs.
+Some people shave or wax to enjoy smooth, hair-free legs, armpits, faces and bikini lines, while others do it to sport smooth and hairless chests and backs.

 But what’s easier and better for your skin (and wallet)?
 Dermatologist Sarah Young, MD, gives us the pros and cons of shaving and waxing.

 - Quick and easy to do at home as part of a daily routine.